varigence/docs/bimlflex/reference-documentation/settings/DvInferLinkHub.md

 Sample Scenario:

-A source to staging to Data Vault load is done on the "Product" and "ProductCategory" tables from AdventureWorksLT.
+A source to staging to Data Vault load is done on the `Product` and `ProductCategory` tables from AdventureWorksLT.

 The Product table populates the HUB_Product table.
 The ProductCategory table populates the HUB_ProductCategory table.